Canterbury Christ Church University

 - The city offers three cinemas, two theatres, and museums ranging from a recreation of medieval England in the Canterbury Tales, to the underground Roman Museum at Longmarket.
 The university's Sidney Cooper Gallery showcases major exhibitions, attracting national and international artists; and of course there is the stunning Canterbury Cathedral.

 - Festivals include Canterbury Anifest, an award-winning animation festival and the largest annual event of its kind in the south east, and the Canterbury Festival, sponsored by the university, which features a strong programme of music, comedy, drama and art.

-- Canterbury's sporting clubs include Kent County Cricket Club, and other sports including hockey, rugby, golf, football, and sea sports along with the university's own sports facilities.
+- Canterbury's sporting clubs include Kent County Cricket Club, and other sports include hockey, rugby, golf, football and sea sports along with the university's own sports facilities.
 The Medway campus is a short distance from the multi-sport Medway Park, used as a pre-Olympic training camp.